-Santa Ana National Wildlife Refuge Trail is a 4 mile moderately trafficked loop trail located near San Juan, TX that features beautiful wild flowers.
+Santa Ana National Wildlife Refuge Trail is a 4 mile moderately trafficked loop trail located near San Juan, Texas that features beautiful wild flowers.
 The trail is good for all skill levels and primarily used for hiking, trail running, nature trips, and birding.

 Established in 1943 for the protection of migratory birds, Santa Ana National Wildlife Refuge happens to be positioned along an east-west and north-south juncture of two major migratory routes for many species of birds.
 Most out-of-town visitors will see or hear a new bird species before even making it into the refuges Visitor Center!
 Sit in the refuges breezeway and watch the birds or hike more than 12 miles of trails.
 Take an open-air tram ride or join a guided nature walk.